Last update: 10/24/2021

 Malawi has a few entry requirements in place for visitors.

 All travelers must have a medical certificate for a negative PCR test result that was obtained within 72 hours of arrival in Malawi.
-They must also submit a Traveler Health Declaration Form on arrival (the form will be available to complete in-flight or in the airport terminal).
+They must also submit Travel Surveillance Forms (these forms will be available to complete in-flight or in the airport terminal).

-Additionally, all travelers who are departing from Malawi must have a certificate for a negative PCR test result that was obtained within 10 days of departure.
+Additionally, all travelers who are departing from Malawi must have a certificate for a negative PCR test result that was obtained within 72 hours prior to departure.

 Is PCR testing mandatory to travel to Malawi?

-All travelers must have a valid medical certificate for a negative PCR test result that was obtained within 72 hours of arrival in Malawi.
+All travelers must have a valid medical certificate for a negative PCR test result that was obtained within 72 hours prior to arrival in Malawi.

 Travelers who do not have a valid medical certificate will be denied entry to Malawi.
 Travelers with a valid medical certificate may have samples collected for COVID-19 testing at the airport.
 If they do, they will receive their results within 48 hours.

 Travelers who are departing from Malawi must also have a certificate for a negative PCR test result.
-The test result must have been obtained within 10 days of departure from Malawi.
+The test result must have been obtained within 72 hours prior to departure from Malawi.

 Is there a mandatory quarantine upon arrival in Malawi?